 Results: Representative Cured Adhesive System Rheological and Thermal Testing

-In this representative thermogravimetric analysis of a commercial two-component adhesive, a slight mass loss is observed from about 50 degrees Celsius that is probably related to moisture volatilization [1-TXT].
-The onset of the main degradation process appears at 196 degrees Celsius [2].
+These thermogravimetric results show different degradation temperatures [1] and different inorganic filler[2] for each studied adhesive.
+The mass loss observed between 600-800 degrees Celsius suggests the presence of calcium carbonate as filler [3].

-LAB MEDIA: Figure 1A Video Editor: please emphasize dotted data line at 50 °C TEXT: tetrahydrofurfuryl methacrylate + benzoyl peroxide
+LAB MEDIA: Figure 1A Video Editor: please emphasize data lines beween 185 and 240 ºC (x-axis) and 110-80% (y-axis)

-LAB MEDIA: Figure 1A Video Editor: please emphasize dotted data line at 196 °C
+LAB MEDIA: Figure 1A Video Editor: please emphasize data lines at 900 °C

-For these one- and two-component silane polymer adhesives, the degradation onsets occur at slightly higher temperatures [1].

-LAB MEDIA: Figure 1A Video Editor: please emphasize red data line at 236 °C and blue data line at 210 °C
+LAB MEDIA: Figure 1A Video Editor: please emphasize blue and dotted green lines between 600-800ºC.

-In this two-component adhesive heat curve, no evidence of residual cure is observed [1] and a small deviation from the baseline is observed at about 60 degrees Celsius during the first heating ramp [2].
+For this two-component adhesive, in the heat flow curve, there is no evidence of residual cure [1-TXT] and the small deviation [2] cannot be assigned with certainty to the glass transition reported by the manufacturer.
+Rheological test will help in thsis case.

 LAB MEDIA: Figure 2A

+TEXT: tetrahydrofurfuryl methacrylate + benzoyl peroxide

 LAB MEDIA: Figure 2A Video Editor: please emphasize green data line at 60 °C

-For the one-component silane polymer adhesive, a clear glass transition is observed at minus 66 degrees Celsius [1], an endothermic peak is observed between 65 and 85 degrees Celsius on heating [2], and the corresponding exotherm on cooling is observed at 53 degrees Celsius [3].

-LAB MEDIA: Figure 2B Video Editor: please emphasize peak in red dotted data line at 66 °C

-LAB MEDIA: Figure 2B Video Editor: please emphasize peak green data line between 65 and 85 °C

-LAB MEDIA: Figure 2B Video Editor: please emphasize peak in black data line at 53 °C

-The only important event in the two-component silane polymer adhesive analysis is a glass transition at minus 64 degrees Celsius [1].

-LAB MEDIA: Figure 2B Video Editor: please emphasize dotted red and green data lines at 64 °C

-In this Table, the degree of curing at three different temperatures [1] was calculated by comparing the curing enthalpy [2] obtained at each temperature to that obtained in a heating ramp [3].
+In this Table, the degree of curing [1] of a two component system at different temperatures [2] was calculated by comparing the curing enthalpy [3] obtained at each temperature to that obtained in a heating ramp.

 LAB MEDIA: Table 1 Video Editor: please emphasize Degree of curing column

+LAB MEDIA: Table 1 Video Editor: please emphasize Temperature column

 LAB MEDIA: Table 1 Video Editor: please emphasize Curing enthalpy column

-LAB MEDIA: Table 1 Video Editor: please emphasize Temperature column

-The residual cure is much smaller when a sample is cured at higher temperatures [1].

-LAB MEDIA: Figure 4 Video Editor: please emphasize red dotted and solid data lines

-When a fresh two-component adhesive sample is placed between the parallel plates of the rheometer [1], the gelation time of the material can be observed as the point at which the phase angle becomes frequency independent [2].
+Through a rheological multifrequency test of a fresh two-component adhesive sample [1], the gelation time of the material can be observed as the point at which the phase angle becomes frequency independent [2].

 LAB MEDIA: Figure 5